 Your desired profit margin

 All you do is take the costs that go into building your product or providing a service to your customers and add a percentage on top for your profit margin.
 Every unit sold then provides the same revenue to cover your costs and yourprofitmargin.

 The name says it all.
-To use the cost-plus pricing strategy, take your total costs (labor costs, manufacturing, shipping, etc.), and add the profit percentage to create a single unit price.
+To use the cost-plus pricing method, take your total costs (direct labor costs, manufacturing, shipping, etc.), and add the profit percentage to create a single unit price.

 Let’s say you run anecommerce storethat sells candles.
 It costs you $10 to make every candle, including materials and labor.
 To sustain your business, you need to make at least a 50% profit margin on every candle sold, based on the time required to produce all the ingredients, create the candle, list it on your website, and ship it out.
 This makes your cost-plus calculation look like this:

 Simple, right?
 By selling each candle for $15, you can cover the cost to make it as well as your desired profit.
 That’s what makes this pricing model so appealing—it’s one of the easiest ways to determine a per-unit price for your product or service

 Two examples of successful cost-plus pricing strategy

 There are a number of different industries that utilize cost-plus pricing effectively.
 Typically, this model works best when there are defined costs involved in production or when the product itself is utilitarian in nature.
 Here are two industries that traditionally rely on the cost-plus pricing model.